n8willis/opentype-shaping-documents/README.md

   - [Hangul](opentype-shaping-hangul.md)

-shaping documents and are encouraged to submit their feedback on the text or images of any of the linked Indic scripts.
+shaping documents and are encouraged to submit their feedback on the text or images of any of the linked scripts.

 In its final form, this repository will hold documentation describing the shaping behavior used for layout of OpenType text.
 In particular,